 Heating, Ventilation and Air Conditioning

 Lied Lodge’s unique bio-mass system uses wood chips made from pallets to heat and cool the hotel.
 No CFCs are used for air conditioning.
 Guests may tour the Fuelwood Energy Plant adjacent to Lied Lodge for an up-close look at how the system works.

-Fruits, cider, and a variety of vegetables grown on Arbor Day Farm are incorporated into entrees in Lied Lodge's Timber Dining Room, providing the freshest options for our guests and greatly reducing the miles traveled by our food items.
+Fruits, cider, and a variety of vegetables grown on Arbor Day Farm are incorporated into entrees in Lied Lodge’s Timber Dining Room, providing the freshest options for our guests and greatly reducing the miles traveled by our food items.
 Other items, like meat and fish, are sourced locally and organic whenever possible.
-More about locally-grown food at Lied Lodge.

 Recycled or environmentally preferred office supplies are purchased whenever possible.
 Our copy machines are stocked with recycled copy paper containing a minimum of 35% post-consumer content.

 Toyota Prius hybrid vehicles are used to shuttle guests and to transport employees.